Open-STEM/XRPWeb/docs/XRP Software Architecture.md

 ## Architecture Decisions

 Vite and React was choosen as the user interface development framework as they are supported by the Open Source community as well as companies like Facebook and Vercel.
 Both are respected UI framework which are used by a large development comminity.
+Google Cloud Run was selected for the AI Backend deployment to provide automatic scalability, managed infrastructure, and enhanced security for the Gemini API key, ensuring robust performance for thousands of concurrent students.

 ## Quality Requirements